vmware/terraform-provider-vra/docs/data-sources/vra_region_enumeration_vsphere.md

 ## Attribute Reference

+* `external_regions` - A set of regions that can be enabled for this cloud account.

+  * `external_region_id` - Unique identifier of the region on the provider side.
+Example: `Datacenter:datacenter-2`

+  * `name` - Name of the region on the provider side.
+Example: `vcfcons-mgmt-vc01`

-* `regions` - A set of datacenter managed object reference identifiers to enable provisioning on.
+* `regions` - A set of region ids that can be enabled for this cloud account.
 Example: `["Datacenter:datacenter-2"]`